 There is established in the City government a Community Police Review Agency.
-The powers, functions and duties of said department shall be those assigned, authorized and directed by the provisions of section 604 of the Oakland City Charter: Police Commission.
+The powers, functions and duties of said department shall be those assigned, authorized and directed by the provisions of section 604 of the Oakland City Charter: Police Commission, as well as those assigned to the Agency by Ordinance.
 The management and operation of the Community Police Review Agency shall be the responsibility of the Executive Director of the Community Police Review Agency, subject to the direction of the Police Commission.

-2.29.030 Fire Department.
+2.29.030-040 Fire Department.